Jaffe v. Household Int’l, Inc.

 Largest Securities Class Action Recovery Following a Trial

 On October 20, 2016, after 14 years of tireless litigation, Robbins Geller obtained final approval of a record-breaking $1.575 billion recovery in the Household International (now HSBC Finance Corporation) securities class action.
-The $1.575 billion recovery is a record; it is the largest ever following a securities fraud class action trial, the largest securities fraud settlement in the Seventh Circuit and the seventh-largest settlement ever in a post-PSLRA securities fraud case.
+The $1.575 billion recovery is a record; it is the largest ever following a securities fraud class action trial, the largest securities fraud settlement in the Seventh Circuit and the eighth-largest settlement ever in a post-PSLRA securities fraud case.

 The case was filed on August 19, 2002.
 On May 7, 2009, a jury returned a verdict in favor of the plaintiff class following a six-week trial before the Honorable Ronald A. Guzman in the United States District Court for the Northern District of Illinois.
 The jury found that Household International, Inc. and the individual defendants, William Aldinger, David Schoenholz and Gary Gilmer, collectively made 17 false and misleading statements concerning the Illinois lender’s financial results and operations in violation of §10(b) of the Securities Exchange Act of 1934 and SEC Rule 10b-5.
 During the relevant period, William Aldinger was the Company’s Chief Executive Officer, David Schoenholz was its Chief Financial Officer and Gary Gilmer headed Household’s Consumer Lending Group, at which the majority of the predatory lending practices asserted by plaintiffs took place.
 Plaintiffs’ counsel, Robbins Geller, fought the defendants’ repeated attempts to derail the litigation after the verdict, which included several post-trial motions to invalidate the verdict, objections to tens of thousands of claims by injured class members, and an appeal to the Seventh Circuit Court of Appeals.